Abhisheksinha1506/Event_Conflict_Finder/README.md

 1. Enter a city name in the search box (e.g., "New York", "London", "Los Angeles")
 2. Adjust the search radius (in miles) if needed
+3. (Optional) Set the start/end date window for the scan
+4. (Optional) Choose the venue radius mode (1 km standard, 3 km metro boost)
-3. Set the time buffer (in minutes) for conflict detection
+5. Set the time buffer (in minutes) for conflict detection
-4. Click "Search Events"
+6. Click "Search Events"

 ### Viewing Results